speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - Bugs/Unsorted
+    - Use FontAwesome icons in the project manager
+    - Loading screen
     - SimpleQuest/RPGKit specific
         - scrolling on equip item list is broken again >:[
         - change Sprite direction accessors to have degree and radian variants, reading/writing a single internal format and converting as necessary